Cafe Lafitte in Exile: History

 The bar is open seasonally 24 hours a day and has had influential guests including Tennessee Williams and Truman Capote.
 Operating since the end of Prohibition (albeit in two different locations) the bar claims to be the oldest gay bar in operation in the United States.

 The original Cafe Lafitte opened in the building that had been the noted pirate Jean Lafitte's blacksmith business in the 18th century.
 This building is now called Lafitte's Blacksmith Shop.
 In its early days, the bar was managed by Mary Collins, a lesbian, and drew a mixed crowd of lesbians, homosexuals and heterosexuals.
 In the 1950s, during rising tension between the club and the landlord, manager Tom Caplinger moved the club to the building where it is now located.
 At the grand reopening party in 1953, patrons arrived costumed as their favorite 'exile', including people like Oscar Wilde, Dante, and Napoleon.

 In 1954, author John Steinbeck wrote an article about Tom Caplinger and Cafe Lafitte for the Saturday Evening Post, describing Caplinger as "an uninhibited, unkempt scholar, whose laissez-faire policy of running a gin mill can only be termed unique."

 On September 28, 1958, Fernando Rios, a Mexican tour guide, was killed after leaving the bar with John Farrell, a student from Tulane University.
 Farrell had earlier in the night expressed to his friends that he wanted to "roll a queer" (a slang term meaning to rob a gay man), and he assaulted Rios in an alley of the St. Louis Cathedral after leaving the bar with him.
-He was acquitted of the murder by an all-white jury.
+He was acquitted of the murder by a jury.